Steve Earle

-Stephen Fain Earle (/ɜrl/; born January 17, 1955) is an American singer-songwriter, record producer, author, and actor.
-Earle began his career as a songwriter in Nashville and released his first EP in 1982.
-Initially working in the country music genre, Earle branched out into multiple genres of rock music, bluegrass, folk music and blues.
+Stephen Fain Earle (/ɜrl/; born January 17, 1955) is an American country, rock, and folk singer-songwriter.
+He began his career as a songwriter in Nashville and released his first EP in 1982.

-His breakthrough album was the 1986 debut album Guitar Town; the eponymous lead single peaked at number 7 on the Billboard Hot Country chart.
-Since then Earle has released 20 more studio albums and received three Grammy awards each for Best Contemporary Folk Album; he has four additional nominations in the same category.
-"Copperhead Road" was released in 1988 and is his best selling single; it peaked on its initial release at number 10 on the Mainstream Rock chart, and had a 21st century resurgence reaching number 15 on the Hot Rock & Alternative Songs chart, buoyed by vigorous online sales.
-His songs have been recorded by Johnny Cash, Waylon Jennings, Willie Nelson, Levon Helm, The Highwaymen, Travis Tritt, Vince Gill, Patty Loveless, Shawn Colvin, Bob Seger, Percy Sledge, and Emmylou Harris.
-He has appeared in film and television, most notably as recurring characters in HBO's critically acclaimed shows The Wire and Treme.
+Earle's breakthrough album was his 1986 debut album Guitar Town; the eponymous lead single peaked at number seven on the Billboard Hot Country chart.
+Since then, he has released 21 more studio albums and received three Grammy awards, each for Best Contemporary Folk Album; he has four additional nominations in the same category.
+"Copperhead Road" was released in 1988 and is his bestselling single; it peaked on its initial release at number 10 on the Mainstream Rock chart, and had a 21st-century resurgence reaching number 15 on the Hot Rock & Alternative Songs chart, buoyed by vigorous online sales.
+His songs have been recorded by Johnny Cash, Waylon Jennings, Willie Nelson, Levon Helm, The Highwaymen, Travis Tritt, Vince Gill, Patty Loveless, Shawn Colvin, Bob Seger, Percy Sledge, Dailey & Vincent, and Emmylou Harris.

+Earle has appeared in film and television, most notably as recurring characters in HBO's critically acclaimed shows The Wire and Treme.
 He has also written a novel, a play, and a book of short stories.

-Earle is the father of the late singer-songwriter Justin Townes Earle whom he often collaborated with.
+Earle is the father of late singer-songwriter Justin Townes Earle with whom he frequently collaborated.

+He was inducted into the Nashville Songwriters Hall of Fame in 2020, and became a member of the Grand Ole Opry in 2025.